 Be Mindful of the Tax Consequences of Property Distribution

 When the property is divided in a divorce, certain belongings and assets will be divided amongst the spouses.
 Others may be sold and the funds can be equitably distributed between the spouses.

 For instance, if you and your soon-to-be ex-spouse own a home together, it may be more practical to sell the property and divide the proceeds equitably than it would be for one of you to retain the home.

 Keep in mind if you are awarded especially valuable assets during property distribution, such as a home or a vacation property, you may face significant tax consequences.
 These tax implications are important to consider because paying the taxes on an expensive property without significant liquid assets can be a challenge.

-Suppose you are considering divorce in Colorado Springs or are currently working toward ending your marriage.
+Suppose you are considering divorce in Colorado Springs and the Greater Denver Area or are currently working toward ending your marriage.
 In that case, it is in your best interest to consult our experienced attorneys here at Knies, Helland & McPherson.
 These matters can get complicated very quickly, so it’s best not to try to handle them on your own.
 Let us do the heavy lifting for you.